 The Secretary's tactic consisted of submitting to NASA officials signed draft Defense Department-NASA agreements for Administrator Webb's signature without preliminary staffing by both parties.
-McNamara's position and tactics alarmed Webb and his colleagues, who refused to allow the Defense Secretary veto power over initial studies NASA officials considered necessary to make effective planning and programming decisions.
-With the two sides deadlocked, in late July Vice President Johnson asked for their views on space stations.
+McNamara's position and tactics alarmed Webb and his colleagues, who refused to allow the Defense Secretary veto power over initial studies NASA officials considered necessary to make effective planning and programming decisions.88 With the two sides deadlocked, in late July Vice President Johnson asked for their views on space stations.
 The Defense Secretary took the opportunity to forcefully commit his agency to a space project that promised "immediate utility as a laboratory and development facility" that could evolve into an effective military vehicle.
 The Vice President's interest helped provide momentum for agreement.
-After declining to sign several proposed arrangements, officials from both agencies met informally and worked through the AACB to reach a compromise.
+After declining to sign several proposed arrangements, officials from both agencies met informally and worked through the AACB to reach a compromise.89

-On 14 September 1963 the Defense Department and NASA signed an agreement covering a "Possible New Manned Earth Orbital Research and Development Project."
+On 17 August 1963 the Defense Department and NASA signed an agreement covering a "Possible New Manned Earth Orbital Research and Development Project."
 By terms of the accord, the two sides agreed on a "common approach" to projects involving new manned orbital research and development vehicles, particularly manned orbital systems larger and more complex than Gemini and Apollo.
 The goal would be a single project capable of meeting the requirements of both agencies.
 The Aeronautics and Astronautics Coordinating Board would coordinate the studies with the intention of submitting a joint recommendation for presidential approval.
 Management responsibility and funding apportionment would be determined jointly.
-Although Defense Secretary McNamara had reservations about NASA's head start and the method for handling disagreements, Administrator Webb reassured him with promises of full cooperation from the outset on all manned space-flight projects.
-The Defense Secretary's concerns notwithstanding, the new agreement superseded the Gemini accord and ensured Defense Department an equal voice in post-Apollo national space decisions.
+Although Defense Secretary McNamara had reservations about NASA's head start and the method for handling disagreements, Administrator Webb reassured him with promises of full cooperation from the outset on all manned spaceflight projects.
+The Defense Secretary's concerns notwithstanding, the new agreement superseded the Gemini accord and ensured Defense Department an equal voice in post-Apollo national space decisions.90 program be ended and replaced by a military space station and expansion of the Air Force's ASSET (aerothermodynamic/elastic structural systems environmental tests) project, previously a part of the Advanced Reentry and Precision Recovery Program begun in June 1960.91

 Following the NASA-Defense Department space station agreement, Defense Secretary McNamara proceeded with his own plans for a military manned spaceflight research project to replace the Dyna-Soar manned orbital glider.
 By November DDR&E had completed the evaluation of Dyna-Soar's future that had engaged its attention since January.
-On the 14th Director Brown recommended that the Air
+On the 14th Director Brown recommended that the Air Force